-- A. Probate courts should find that no less intrusive appropriate alternatives exist before the appointment of a quardian or conservator. - B. Probate courts should always consider, and utilize, where appropriate, limited guardianships and conservatorships, or protective orders. - C. In the absence of governing statutes, probate courts, taking into account the wishes of the respondent, should use their inherent or equity powers to limit the scope of and tailor the guardianship or conservatorship order to the particular needs, functional capabilities, and limitations of the respondent.
+- A. Probate courts should find that no less intrusive appropriate alternatives exist before the appointment of a guardian or conservator. - B. Probate courts should always consider, and utilize, where appropriate, limited guardianships and conservatorships, or protective orders. - C. In the absence of governing statutes, probate courts, taking into account the wishes of the respondent, should use their inherent or equity powersto limit the scope of and tailor the guardianship or conservatorship order to the particular needs, functional capabilities, and limitations of the particular needs.

-6/2024 3/2025 4/2025 Total
+8/2017 4/2018 Total

-Heard - Continued 0 1 1 2
+Heard - Settled 0 2 2

-Heard-Partially Settled 1 0 0 1
+Heard - Not Settled 1 0 1

-Total 1 1 1 3
+Total 1 2 3